-- Lack of Personal Protective Equipment (PPE). - Lack of hand sanitizer, soap, and paper towels. - Lack of disinfecting solution for general employee use. - Insufficient distance (minimum of six feet) between employee work stations. - Failure of employees to wear face coverings when interacting with other employees or the public.

-- Failure of employees to maintain six feet of distance when interacting with other employees or the public. - Insufficient COVID-19 precautionary signage at entrances and throughout the facility. - Being required by a supervisor to work within 6 feet of another employee for more than 15 minutes.
+- Lack of Personal Protective Equipment (PPE). - Lack of hand sanitizer, soap, and paper towels. - Lack of disinfecting solution for general employee use. - Insufficient distance (minimum of six feet) between employee work stations. - Failure of employees to wear face coverings while indoors when interacting with other employees or the public while indoors. - Failure of employees to maintain six feet of distance when interacting with other employees or the public. - Insufficient COVID-19 precautionary signage at entrances and throughout the facility. - Being required by a supervisor to work within six feet of another employee for more than 15 minutes in a 24 hour period.